LeetLLM

 Turning text into numbers: tokenization

 Tokenization converts raw text into integer IDs that the model can process.
-At the scale of trillions of tokens, tokenization itself requires significant parallel computation.
+At the scale of trillions of tokens, tokenization itself requires parallel computation across many workers.

 Choosing a tokenizer